skylarjhdownes/Akagi-Bot/README.md

 '#' means it is currently being worked on and doesn't work ~ means it only works in mahjong channels

+!help - Used to bring up lists of commands, or, if the second argument is a command, explain what that command does.

 ~draw - Draws a tile for the active players

 ~discard - Needs name of tile to discard.
 Discards the specified tile from the hand of the active player.